TheodoreHua/AlreadyClaimedNotifier/README.md

 Try to look at the error and correct it by editing `config.json` or `praw.ini` by yourself (See below FAQ on where the files are located).
-If the error cannot be resolved by yourself, delete the `config.json` and/or `praw.ini` files, then run `AlreadyClaimedNotifier.pyw`.
+If the error cannot be resolved by yourself, delete the `config.json` and/or `praw.ini` files, then run ACN.
 The program will re-create the files, and you'll be good to go.
 You **WILL** have to re-setup the config and PRAW files.

 #### Where are the config and data files located?